totuni/esp-studio-examplesII/EndtoEndExamples/matchlist_screening/README.md

 As shown above, the system successfully matches the `sender` name with the watchlist entry, even when different spellings are used.
 This demonstrates the effectiveness of using match codes for fuzzy matching.

+**NOTE:** If the project fails to run, make sure you have SAS Data Quality installed on your environment.
+To verify this, check the log of the project.
+If you see a message similar to, `Set expression failed for window expression engine when initializing expression dq dataq string error`, contact your administrator to install SAS Data Quality.

 ## Next Steps

 You can enhance this project by incorporating additional SAS Data Quality function such as the functions below: